orestespap/BankATMSockets/README.md

 # Distributed Bank ATM implementation

 A basic distributed bank server respoding to requests made by the bank's ATMs (clients).
+Implemented using Python's Flask framework to create a simple yet fully function REST API.

 Tech stack:
-- Java w/ Maven
+- Python 3.8+
+- Flask framwork
+- Flask-RESTful extension
 - MongoDB (remote server)
-- Python

-Current implementations:

-- Sockets
-- Java RMI
-- Google RPC
-- RabbitMQ RPC
-- ZeroRPC
-- REST API (coming soon)

 The master branch features the Google RPC implementation.
 Feel free to check out the other branches for the rest of the implementations.